Jumakun/Diagram-with-drawable-lines/README.txt

-This an easy interface where you can create a diagram and start drowing lines on it.
+This an easy interface where you can create a diagram and start drawing lines on it.
 Now the line disapear when the click button is relased

 ////////////////////////////